Epoxy Composite Boats are Winning

 Reaching and running conditions prevailed again in the Port Huron race the following weekend.
 The first nine boats eclipsed the old record elapsed time record, with WINDQUEST setting a new record of 26 hours, 41 minutes, and 1 second.
 The finish order for the first three boats was the same as it was for the Chicago race the week before.
 Again, TRADER was the corrected time winner.

 TRADER, owned by Fred Detwiler of Detroit, Mich., and RENEGADE, owned by Ken Meade, also of Detroit, were constructed with Gougeon Laminating Epoxy, unidirectional S-glass, and PVC foam.
 AKE wet out all of the glass fabric in the hull, deck, and interior components with a Gougeon model 892-60 impregnator.
-They employed vacuum bagging techniques to laminate the hulls of the boats over a male mold, and the deck of each boat into a female mold.
+They employed vacuum bagging techniques to laminate the hulls of the boats over a male mold and the deck of each boat into a female mold.

-The resulting hulls and decks were just a few pounds under its designed weight.
+The resulting hulls and decks were just a few pounds under their designed weight.
 This lightness can be attributed to the accuracy of fiber/resin ratios possible with an impregnator and vacuum bagging technology.
 To further save weight, AKE also produced the interior components using vacuum bagged panels and shapes.

 Ron and Steve Sisson, of Holland, Mich. built a new boat with one goal in mind: winning the 1993 MORC International Regatta in Sandusky, Ohio.
 Their new yacht, ZOO III, is a Nelson/Marek 30m built at WestEase Yacht Services in Holland, Mich.